pansamar/object-oriented-programming-java-/README.md

 # object-oriented-programming-java-
-All my projects from the course
+All my projects from the course Object Oriented Programming from the department of Applied Informatics in University of Macedonia (3rd semester).
+This repo contains all my projects from the course (except one that faces android applications), some might have errors that I can't explain their existance.
+The projects that contain other libraries are taken from the teacher's code while thw others are handwritten by me.